Rut-Hagai/Mail-risk-scanner/README.md

 * **🇺🇸 Language Support:** The Natural Language Processing (NLP) and keyword heuristics currently support **English only**.
 Emails in other languages may not be analyzed correctly for content-based risks.
 * **⏳ Execution Time:** Google Apps Script has a strict timeout (30s).
 The backend must respond quickly; therefore, external API checks have a short timeout threshold.
 * **🚧 Prototype Status:** This is a home task project only.

 ---

+## 🔮 Future Roadmap

+To enhance the scanner's capabilities and move closer to a production-ready product, the following features are planned:

+* **users Customization:** Adding a management console to allow users to define personal **Whitelists/Blacklists** and adjust risk sensitivity thresholds.
+* **⚡ Caching Layer:** Implementing **Redis** to cache external API results (like urlscan.io) and reduce latency for frequently recurring links.
+* **📜 Scan History & Dashboard:** Persisting scan results to a database (MongoDB/PostgreSQL) to allow users to view historical data and trends.

+---